hanqi-qi/Revisit_monosemanticity/README.md

     python weight_stats.py

-## Figure 4 and Figure 5 (Feature Decorrelation)
+## DecPO increases the FD, comparing to DPO (better than base model)

-We firstly extract the activations using hook from llama models, then calculate the decorrelation (1-cosSimi).
+We firstly extract the activations using hook from llama models (base, DPO and DecPO), then calculate the decorrelation (1-cosSimi).